xfiveco/generator-xh/README.md

 ### Working with files in the dist folder

-In general, it’s not recommended that you work directly with files in the dist folder except images in dist/img folder.
-The files in dist folder are automatically generated from the source files in src folder.
+In general, it’s not recommended that you work directly with files in the dist folder except images in `dist/img` folder.
+The files in `dist` folder are automatically generated from the source files in `src` folder.
 However, once you hand over the project to your client, they can work directly with plain HTML and CSS files if they wish.

-HTML and CSS files are prettified for consistent formatting and a table of contents from imported SCSS or Less stylesheets is generated at the beginning of main.css for better overview.
+HTML and CSS files are prettified for consistent formatting and a table of contents from imported SCSS or Less stylesheets is generated at the beginning of `main.css` for better overview.

 ## Writing styles

 XH Generator supports SCSS or Less.
-The following source files are generated in src/scss or src/less folders:
+The following source files are generated in `src/scss` or `src/less` folders:

-- main.scss / main.less - main file where other stylesheets are imported
+- `main.scss` / `main.less` - main file where other stylesheets are imported
-- _variables.scss / variables.less - variables file
+- `_variables.scss` / `variables.less` - variables file
-- _mixins.scss / mixins.less - mixins file
+- `_mixins.scss` / `mixins.less` - mixins file
-- _common.scss / common.less - minimal common styling
+- `_common.scss` / `common.less` - minimal common styling
-- _wp.scss / wp.less -  WordPress styles for images and captions (in WP projects)
+- `_wp.scss` / `wp.less` -  [WordPress styles](http://codex.wordpress.org/CSS) for images and captions (in WP projects)
-- _home.scss / home.less, _about.scss / about.less, etc. - individual pages
+- `_home.scss` / `home.less`, `_about.scss` / `about.less`, etc. - individual pages

 The following approach is recommended when creating styles:

-1. Use main.scss or main.less only for importing other stylesheets.
+1. Use `main.scss` or `main.less` only for importing other stylesheets.
 Do not write styles directly to these files!
-2. Use variables and mixins to store your variables and mixins.
+2. Use variables and mixins files to store your variables and mixins.
-3. Use common.scss or common.less for element's styling which is shared across 2 or more pages.
+3. Use `common.scss` or `common.less` for element's styling which is shared across 2 or more pages.
 Typically those are main layout, headers, footers, sidebars, pagers, buttons, etc.
-4. If you want, you can separate common elements to more stylesheets like buttons.scss, forms.scss, etc. and import them in main.scss (or main.less)
+4. If you want, you can separate common elements to more stylesheets like buttons.scss, forms.scss, etc. and import them in `main.scss` (or `main.less`)
 5. Use individual pages stylesheets for storing styles which are unique for certain page.
 This will ease collaboration among more developers.

 ### Adding 3rd party dependency via Bower

-Let’s say you want to add Colorbox to your project.
+Let’s say you want to add [Colorbox](http://www.jacklmoore.com/colorbox/) to your project.
 The following example shows how you can add it as a Bower package and merge its JS file into common plugins.js file.

 1) First, install it via Bower